Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 This fixed key allows the HMAC function, and thereby the commitment scheme, to be modeled as a random oracle.
-The `search_key` field of CommitmentValue contains the search key being updated (the search key provided by the user, not the VRF output) and the `update` field contains the value of the update.
+The `search_key` field of CommitmentValue contains the label being updated (the label provided by the user, not the VRF output) and the `update` field contains the value of the update.

 The output value `commitment` may be published, while `opening` should be kept